DIRACGrid/DIRAC/docs/source/AdministratorGuide/UserManagement/index.rst

 Consider the registration process
 ---------------------------------

-User management has been provided by the Registry section of the Configuration System.
+User management is handled within the Registry section of the Configuration System.
 To manage it you can use:

   - :ref:`dirac commands <admin_registry_cmd>` to managing Registry
   - configuration manager application in the Web portal (need to :ref:`install WebAppDIRAC extension <installwebappdirac>`)